-- Look out for those around you. - Realize that it is important to intervene to help others. - Treat everyone respectfully.
-Do not be hostile or an antagonist. - Be confident when intervening.
+- · Look out for those around you. - Realize that it is important to intervene to help others. - Treat everyone respectfully.
+Do not be hostile or an antagonist. - · Be confident when intervening.

-- Recruit help from others if necessary.
+- · Recruit help from others if necessary.

 - Be honest and direct.

-- Keep yourself safe.
+- · Keep yourself safe.

-- If things get out of hand, don't hesitate to contact the police.
+- If things get out of hand, don't hesitate to contact the police or Campus Safety.